d3fuse99/holeheEU/README.md

 📦 Supported Modules (48+)
 Category	Services
 ✉️ Mails	Yandex, Mail.ru, Ukr.net, Rambler, Protonmail, Gmail, Yahoo
-🛍️ Shopping	Wildberries, Ozon, Avito, Allegro (PL), Vinted (EU), Kaspi (KZ), Kufar (BY), Amazon 📱 Social	VK, Odnoklassniki, Pikabu, Facebook, Instagram, Twitter (X) 🚗 Transport	Bolt, Glovo, BlaBlaCar, Uber, Auto.ru
+🛍️ Shopping	Wildberries, Ozon, Avito, Allegro (PL), Vinted (EU), Kaspi (KZ), Kufar (BY), Amazon, Magnit 📱 Social	VK, Odnoklassniki, Pikabu, Facebook, Instagram, Twitter (X), Discord 🚗 Transport	Bolt, Glovo, BlaBlaCar, Uber, Auto.ru
 🎬 Medias	Megogo, Pornhub, Office365, Adobe, Duolingo, Twitch ⚙️ Technical Details
-Async Engine: Trio (high-performance concurrent checking) HTTP Client: HTTPX
+Async Engine: Trio (high-performance concurrent checking) HTTP Client: HTTPX (with HTTP/2 support)
-Bypass: Mobile App API emulation & User-Agent rotation.
+Bypass Methods: Mobile App API emulation & User-Agent rotation.
 [!IMPORTANT]
 Detection Rate & Limits: While optimized, some targets like Yandex or Avito may still return a LIMIT status if your IP is flagged.
-For a 100% success rate, change your IP address (e.g., using a mobile hotspot) between deep scans.
+For a 100% success rate, it is recommended to change your IP address (e.g., using a mobile hotspot/LTE) between deep scans.
 📜 Disclaimer
-This tool is for educational and ethical research purposes only.
-The developers are not responsible for any misuse.
+This tool is for educational and ethical security research purposes only.
+The developers are not responsible for any misuse or damage caused by this program.
 Always ensure you have permission before conducting OSINT investigations.
 🤝 Credits
 Based on the original Holehe by Megadose.
-Modified and improved by d3fuse99.
+Modified and improved for regional OSINT by d3fuse99.
-⭐ If you find this tool useful, please give it a star!
+⭐ If you find this tool useful, please give it a star on GitHub!